 Results and Discussion

 Variations in morphometric traits could provide valuable information for the design of genetic improvement and selection programs for chickens.
 Table 1 depicts different morphometric traits of Kamrupa chickens at 22 weeks of age under deep litter system.
-The study indicated that most of the traits were significantly (P<0.05) different from male to female Kamrupa chicken except body girth, beak length and breast angle (Table 1).
-It was also found that almost all the morphometric parameters recorded in male were significantly (P<0.05) higher than their female counterparts.
-In contrast, neck length and shank circumference were significantly (P<0.05) higher in females than males (Table 1).The mean body weights of Kamrupa chickens at 22 weeks of age were almost similar with body weights of indigenous chickens of Western Ethiopia in both sexes at one year and above age (Assefa and Melessa, 2018).
+The study indicated that most of the traits were significantly (P<0.05) different between male and female Kamrupa chickens except body girth, beak length and breast angle It was also found that almost all the morphometric parameters recorded in males were significantly (P<0.05) higher than their female counterparts.
+In contrast, neck length and shank circumference were significantly (P<0.05) higher in females than males (Table 1).The mean body weights of Kamrupa chickens at 22 weeks of age were almost similar with body weights of indigenous chickens of Western Ethiopia in both sexes at one year and above of age (Assefa and Melessa, 2018).
 The mean scull lengths of Kamrupa chickens were found to be higher than indigenous chickens of different agro-ecological zones of Ethiopia in both sexes (Markos et al., 2024).
 The mean beak length recorded among Kamrupa male chicken at 22 weeks age was lower than the beak length of Aseel male chicken at the same age (Churchil et al., 2019).
 Similarly, the mean beak length recorded at 22 weeks of age for both male and female Kamrupa chickens were found to be lower than frizzle feathered chicken of both sexes at 20 weeks of age (Somajpati et al., 2023) and Punjab brown chickens (Parte et al., 2024).The Kamrupa chickens at 22 weeks of age had shorter comb length as compared to indigenous chickens Ethiopia at six months of age in both sexes (Markos et al., 2024).